 Childhood sports injuries like Raoul's may be inevitable, but there are some things you can do to help prevent them:

-for a particular sport.
+- Make sure your child uses the proper protective gear for a particular sport.
 This may lessen the chances of being injured.

 - Warmup exercises, such as stretching and light jogging, can help minimize the chance of muscle strain or other soft tissue injury during sports.
 Warmup exercises make the body's tissues warmer and more flexible.
 Cooling down exercises loosen the body's muscles that have tightened during exercise.
 Make warmups and cool downs part of your child's routine before and after sports participation.